 Maryland law is vague regarding how an official not running for office can spend campaign funds.

-The general rule, says Jared DeMarinis, director of campaign finance at the Elections Board, is that a candidate’s funds should only be used in furtherance of a campaign, not for personal uses.
+The general rule, says Jared DeMarinis, director of campaign finance at the state Elections Board, is that a candidate’s funds should only be used in furtherance of a campaign, not for personal uses.

 An office holder who is no longer running for office is expected to transfer campaign funds to other political committees or donate them to charity.